mhasan004/Play-Share-App/README.md

 # 🛡️ APP SECURITY:
   * All data in requests and responses are AES encrypted.
   * JWT expires every hour.
-  * Encryption keys in **.env** are concatenations of several randomly generated hashes.
+  * Encryption keys are over 400 characters long and are stored in the **.env** file.
+The encryption keys are concatenations of several randomly generated hashes.
   * During registration and login phase, all user inputs are validated using **Joi**.
   * During registration, passwords are hashed and stored in the database.
   * **(IN DEVELOPMENT)** `ADMIN_SECRET_KEY`, `USER_SECRET_KEY`, `SERVER_ENCRYPTION_KEY`, `CLIENT_ENCRYPTION_KEY` will all be hashed every hour to prevent attackers that have access from making requests.